juntao/arenztopia/content/tourism.md

 ## Things To do

 Olb City Art Museum $ The biggest art museum in Arenztopia.
 Adjoins the Olb City National Library, where millions of books and archives are kept.
 Has everything from paleolithic sculptures to abstract modern art.
 Constantly hosting special exhibits that are free of charge.
-The 5$ ticket provides a super low price to look at amazing sculptures and painings in Arenztopia´s biggest art museum.
+The 5$ ticket provides a super low price to look at amazing sculptures and paintings in Arenztopia's biggest art museum.
 *3500 West Main Street*